 Click on Settings.
 On a Dell laptop, it could be Click to change Dell Touchpad settings.

 It is different for laptops of different brands.
 Eg. In a Lenovo laptop, the option would be ‘Restore to default’.
 In a Sony laptop, another window would need to be opened by clicking on the option Default and then changed accordingly.
 For Dell, you will see a black button named default on the left top side.
 So you see, it will be different for different brands.

 If you wish, you can also disable or turn off the Touchpad if you do not use it.
 In the same settings where you reset Touchpad settings to default, you will an option to turn off or turn on the Touchpad.
 Here is the screenshot for a Dell laptop.

 Toggle the switch to the Off position to disable Touchpad.
 But before you disable the Touchpad, make sure that you have a working mouse; else you may have difficulty in turning it On again.

-Check this post if you want to disable the laptop Touchpad.
+Check this post if you want to change Touchpad Sensitivity in Windows.